Mount Sharp: Size comparisons

-Aeolis Mons is 5.5 km high, about the same height as Mons Huygens, the tallest lunar mountain, and taller than Mons Hadley visited by Apollo 15.
+Aeolis Mons is 5.5 km high, about the same height as Mons Huygens, and taller than Mons Hadley visited by Apollo 15.
 The tallest mountain known in the Solar System is in Rheasilvia crater on the asteroid Vesta, which contains a central mound that rises 22 km high; Olympus Mons on Mars is nearly the same height, at 21.9 km high.

 In comparison, Mount Everest rises to 8.8 km altitude above sea level (asl), but is only 4.6 km (base-to-peak) (btp).
 Africa's Mount Kilimanjaro is about 5.9 km altitude above sea level to the Uhuru peak; also 4.6 km base-to-peak.
 America's Denali, also known as Mount McKinley, has a base-to-peak of 5.5 km.

 The Franco-Italian Mont Blanc/Monte Bianco is 4.8 km in altitude above sea level, Mount Fuji, which overlooks Tokyo, Japan, is about 3.8 km altitude.
 Compared to the Andes, Aeolis Mons would rank outside the hundred tallest peaks, being roughly the same height as Argentina's Cerro Pajonal; the peak is higher than any above sea level in Oceania, but base-to peak it is considerably shorter than Hawaii's Mauna Kea and its neighbors.